Jung, Archetypes and Tarot

 You may have noticed a similarity between the diagram of Jung's Mind model above and the way it was shown with a circle around it, reminiscent of the Hero's Journey diagram (as discussed in the Major Arcana Guidebook page and repeated below).

-- Your views on your allies and enemies are at least partly derived from your anima and animus.
+- Your views on your allies and enemies are at least partly derived from your Anima and Animus.

 - The elixir you fight to bring back is often healing through greater self-understanding.